 - What it is: Vulnerability management is the cyclical practice of identifying, classifying, remediating, and mitigating vulnerabilities in your security infrastructure.
 It is important that your organization continually be monitoring for vulnerabilities to ensure you stay ahead of potential threats.

 - What you need to do: A DFARS compliant vulnerability management program will continuously assess your environment for vulnerabilities and patch compliance.
 Make sure your solution performs monthly vulnerability scans, as well as scans after any significant changes are made, of all your internal and public-facing systems.
 Also, ensure you receive a monthly report detailing new findings and findings from the previous month(s) which have yet to be remediated.
 Verify implementation of patches or workarounds for each fix with follow-up scans as needed.

 Plan, Provision, and Outsource if Needed to Meet the December 31, 2017 Deadline

 Determine what you can reasonably accomplish with your internal resources and what you need to outsource to meet the December deadline.
 Also, as part of your roadmap, make sure you plan for a post-compliance world where you need to maintain the controls you’ve implemented.

-Regardless of where you are in your DFAR compliance process, time of of the essence.
-Continue your efforts or get started now – five months is not much time to effect the change mandated by NIST 800-171 compliance.
+Regardless of where you are in your DFARS compliance process, time is of the essence.
+Continue your efforts or get started now – five months is not much time to affect the change mandated by NIST 800-171 compliance.

 If you need support, contact us for a FREE consultation.